 Building “stickiness” into the digital experience

-Health systems that succeed in building “stickiness” do things like use gamification and social media tools.
+Health systems that create “stickiness” do things like build gamification into programs and maximize social media tools.
 They infuse an appropriate level of entertainment value into the healthcare process and make the patient feel more connected.

 These systems use portals or content hubs that allow the user to interact with the brand, or provide forms that are just a bit more enjoyable than usual.
 Because they want to build a truly engaging experience.